geocompx/geocompr/README.md

 We encourage contributions on any part of the book, including:

-- Improvements to the text, e.g. clarifying unclear sentences, fixing typos (see guidance from [Yihui Xie](https://yihui.name/en/2013/06/fix-typo-in-documentation/) for help on that.
+- Improvements to the text, e.g. clarifying unclear sentences, fixing typos (see guidance from [Yihui Xie](https://yihui.name/en/2013/06/fix-typo-in-documentation/)).
 - Changes to the code, e.g. to do things in a more efficient way.
 - Suggestions on content (see the project's [issue tracker](https://github.com/Robinlovelace/geocompr/issues)).